AI innovation everywhere

 Spanning the full spectrum of AI computing

-- Managing limited memory and processing resources
+- Managing limited memory and processing resources.

 - Addressing data security and privacy concerns.

-Network-on-chip (NoC) technology from Arteris is optimized for chiplets and multi-die SoCs, delivering peak bandwidth, and reduced latency and power consumption for the full spectrum of AI computing.
-From the data center to edge applications, Arteris helps architects maximize performance and efficiency, while managing the spatial distribution of AI workloads, as demonstrated by the vast range of silicon-proven designs.
+From the AI data center to smart edge devices and physical AI sysems, Arteris helps architects maximize performance and efficiency, whether on single die chiplets or multi-die SoCs, while managing the spatial distribution of AI workloads, as demonstrated by the vast range of silicon-proven designs.

 AI data center